 “Vita shines in the grocers shop in Sevenoaks…pink glowing, grape clustered, pearl hung…There is her maturity and full-breastedness: her being so much in full sail on the high tides, where I am coasting down backwaters; her capacity I mean to take the floor in any company, to represent her country, to visit Chatsworth, to control silver, servants, chow dogs; her motherhood…her in short (what I have never been) a real woman.”

-Surprisingly, Virginia’s husband Leonard knew about the affair and didn’t object, understanding how important it was for Virginia to be happy.
+Surprisingly, at the time of the affair, Virginia was happily married to Leonard Woolf who knew all about the affair and didn’t object, understanding how important it was for Virginia to be happy.
 In her diary on November 23, 1926, Virginia described a visit from Vita and Leonard’s reaction to the affair: